mattermost/docs/source/upgrade/upgrading-mattermost-server.rst

 - **Existing install directory - {install-path}**: If you don't know where Mattermost Server is installed, use the ``whereis mattermost`` command to find standard binary places and $PATH.

-  - This command won't won't return anything if ``/opt/mattermost/bin`` wasn't added to the PATH.
+  - This command won't return anything if ``/opt/mattermost/bin`` wasn't added to the PATH.
   - Alternatively, you can use the ``find / -executable -type f -iname mattermost 2> /dev/null`` command to find the ``mattermost`` binary.
   - The output should be similar to ``/opt/mattermost/bin/mattermost``.
   - The install directory is everything before the first occurrence of the string ``/mattermost``.
 In this example, the ``{install-path}`` is ``/opt``.